ErpNetDocs/tech/modules/logistics/inventory/inventory-control/ChooseUnit.md

 ## How it works? ##
 The menu is available for operations Receive and Issue.
+It offers a choice, known as the measurement unit used for order visualization.
 The settings are remembered per user and independently for the forementioned operations.

 ![Menu](pictures/choosemenu1.png)